How to fit an outside tap

 Backplate fixed to wall

-The next job is to wrap some PTFE tape around the threads of the outside tap, around 10 – 15 wraps or more.
+The next job is to wrap some PTFE tape around the threads of the garden tap, around 10 – 15 wraps or more.

 Outside tap threads wrapped with PTFE